Bell Ville: Security

 Bell Ville hosts branches of the Argentine Federal Police, located in a building on Rivadavia Street, and the Provincial Police, situated in a facility on España Avenue which includes a prison.
 In 2009, Bell Ville established the Citizen Security department, equipped with two vehicles dedicated to road safety.
-Each vehicle is manned by one municipal police officer and one provincial police officer.
+Each vehicle is operated by one municipal police officer and one provincial police officer.
 This institution operates nightly from 20:00 to 06:00 the following day, aimed at preventing nighttime robberies.
 As part of the construction of the Children's Plaza, a security camera system was installed to deter vandalism and criminal activities.

 Climate

 Bell Ville experiences a temperate climate according to data collected by NASA between 1931 and 1960.
 The average annual temperature is 17°C with a mean maximum of 25°C and a mean minimum of 9°C. The city receives an average annual precipitation of 800 mm.